fknives/Android-Tutorial-Test-ShowCase/codekata/core.instructionset.md

 }
 ```

-Now let's run our tests with coverage: to do this:
+Now let's run our tests with coverage, to do this:
  - right click on the file
  - click "Run with coverage".
+ - navigate in the result to it's package
  - => We can see the SessionExpirationAdapter is fully covered.

 If we did everything right, our test should be identical to SessionExpirationAdapterTest.